divanoLetto/LinkedinRDF/README.md

 ## Limitations

-Currently the software manages a conspicuous if limited number of entities present in the Linkedin application.
+Currently the software manages a conspicuous but limited number of entities present in the Linkedin application.
 The management of *Linkedin Groups, Posts, Videos* and *Jobs* will be implemented in future updates.
 The outline of the complete ontology is already available at this [Link](https://github.com/divanoLetto/LinkedinRDF/blob/main/images/OntSchemaAdv.png "Schema avanzato").

 ![Linkedin example](images/linkedin.png "linkedin example")